holycrap872/ucls-ml-ai/CourseMaterial/problem_sets/04_adv_data_structures_wheaties_unstructured.md

 0. Create a function that takes a list of integers as an input and returns a new list of all of the integers in the original list that have exactly two zeroes.
     - For example: `[101, 500, 2031, 2030, 9000] -> [500, 2030]`
-    - Hint: Convert the integers to strings
+    - Hint: convert the integers to strings
 0. Create a function that takes an integer and a list of integers as inputs and returns a boolean of whether the integer is divisible by ALL of the integers in the list.